 As soon as we started to approach Coron, we knew that we were going to like it...
-From the plane window, we could see turquoise pools and coral reefs in the ocean, bone-white beaches against the deep, green jungle, and all of the mountains that were shaped by the volcanic activity below.
-The airport was sat on a flat plateau amongst all of the scenery and was by far the smallest airport that we’ve ever been to.
-Forget about conveyor belts, this was just a grab and go free for all, so it was a real experience!
+From the plane window, we could see turquoise pools and coral reefs in the ocean, bone-white beaches against the deep, green jungle, and mountains shaped by the volcanic activity below!
+The airport was sat on a flat plateau amongst all of the scenery and was by far the smallest airport that we’ve ever been to, like we had just arrived in a remote, almost uncharted, secret to the rest of the world, very special place!

 The half-hour journey from the airport took us through some of the most beautiful landscapes and unspoilt countryside!
 Every mile or so, there were small, shack-like houses that were made with wood that was most-likely sourced from the surrounding jungle.

-The roads of Coron Town were busy and underdeveloped, and the car and bike fumes couldn't help but hit the back of our throats.
+The roads of Coron Town were abit busy, and the dust and exhaust fumes couldn't help but hit the back of our throats.
 However, the close-nit community and the friendliness of the locals made our stay very enjoyable.
 There was a great range of restaurants (Buzz Express had the best veggie burgers), cool bars (No Name Bar was the one for us) and plenty of dive shops.
 We weren’t lucky enough to do any diving, but we did manage to organise an all-day boat tour of the surrounding hotspots and Coron Island itself.
 This is where it just kept getting better and better!

 Our first stop was Kayangan Lake.
 The boat pulled into a small lagoon with towering, limestone cliffs that were topped with tall, green trees.
 Walking past a few food stalls, we saw local people chopping coconuts and selling other local produce.
 Some very steep steps lead the way up to an incredibly inspiring view of it all, with the turquoise water of the lake and rock formations climbing up the sides.
 We then got to use our snorkels to take a closer look at what lurked below!